Medical studies

 Corpo Carabins Crocodiles (Nîmes)

-The Corpo des Carabins Crocodiles association acts as an intermediary between students, professors, and the administration with the aim of defending students' interests at the university and national levels.
-It is responsible for distributing various educational and administrative publications.
+The Corpo des Carabins Crocodiles association acts as an intermediary between students, faculty, and the administration with the aim of advocating for students’ interests at the university and national levels.
+It is responsible for distributing various academic and administrative publications.

-With a view to promoting student life, the association organizes cultural and entertainment events and sets up international exchanges (via the SCOPE/SCORE network).
+To promote student life, the association organizes cultural and entertainment events and facilitates international exchanges (through the SCOPE/SCORE network).

-To raise awareness among university stakeholders about issues of global and local solidarity, the association organizes fundraisers and helps students in need.
+To raise awareness among the university community about issues of global and local solidarity, the association organizes fundraisers and helps students in need.

 Acm Corpo Medicine Montpellier